 When you hear the phrase “data monetization,” you might think of selling data to a third party – along with the many ethical and privacy issues that go with it.
 While this practice plays a significant role in our modern economy, there is another type of data monetization that receives less buzz but is equally lucrative: using internal data to gain insights, make better decisions, and improve business performance.
-In his presentation at a recent Data Governance & Information Quality Conference, Sunil Soares argued that it is critical to learn how to quantify and communicate the value of this so-called first-party data.
+In his presentation at a recent Data Governance & Information Quality Conference (DGIQ), Sunil Soares argued that it is critical to learn how to quantify and communicate the value of this so-called first-party data.
+Here is the video of the DGIQ presentation:

-Soares, the CEO of YDC Data Economics, argues that a rich ocean of data lies untapped, largely because many data professionals – from Data Governance specialists to chief data officers (CDOs) – remain unconvinced about the value of data.
+Soares, the founder and CEO of YDC Data Economics, argues that a rich ocean of data lies untapped, largely because many data professionals – from data governance specialists to chief data officers (CDOs) – remain unconvinced about the value of data.
 “What is the challenge here?”
 Soares asked his audience.
 “If you look at the S&P 500, excluding FANG (Facebook, Amazon, Netflix, Google), that’s about $32 trillion, and 2% of this is unrecognized value around the data.”

 According to Soares, data managers can effectively be won over by looking at data through a new set of lenses.